-The Tokyo American Club has been supporting Fukushima through volunteer projects over the past few years.
-In appreciation, the locals encouraged us to return as tourists.
-In May 2016, I co-led a tour for the TAC Women’s Group to highlight some of the prefecture’s wonderful sightseeing spots.
+The Tokyo American Club has been supporting Fukushima through volunteer projects for many years.
+In appreciation, the locals often encourage us to return as tourists.
+On one of those trips, I co-led a tour for the Women’s Group (now called ‘Connections’) to highlight some of the prefecture’s wonderful sightseeing spots.

 If you really want to support the region, consider retracing the steps of our tour!
-Here is a step-by-step summary followed by links to all of the places mentioned.
+Here is a step-by-step summary including links to the places we visited.

 Getting there: Traveling by only mass transportation is possible, but quite difficult.
 It is best to choose one of these options.